MicrosoftDocs/openapi-docs/OpenAPI/kiota/serialization.md

 ## Additional data holder

 The additional data holder interface defines members implemented by models that might include properties in API responses that aren't described in the OpenAPI description of the API.
+As the type information for these types is unknown at generation time, default serializers will make a best effort attempt during deserialization using [`UntypedNode`](#untyped-node) types.

 ```csharp
 public interface IAdditionalDataHolder